Introduction to Subatomic-Particle Spectrometers: Detailed Discussion of Particle Detectors

 Since the majority of the signal charge stems from the slow motion of the positive ions liberated in the avalanche, one can use Eq.\ \ref{eq:Green} to show that the signal current has the form~\cite{Ricker}

 assuming that the ions drift within a radial electric field directed outward from the anode.
-The characteristic time constant $t_\circ$ (of order 1 ns) depends on ion mobility, the electric-field strength at the anode, and the anode-wire diameter.
+The characteristic time constant $t_0$ (of order 1 ns) depends on ion mobility, the electric-field strength at the anode, and the anode-wire diameter.

 In high-rate applications it is desirable to cancel the slow ``$1/t$ tail" in order to be ready for another incident particle as quickly as possible.
 To do this, elaborate pulse-shaping circuits are sometimes employed using multiple pole-zero filters~\cite{Boie}.
-With well-designed amplifiers and pulse shapers, typical double-pulse resolution of about 100 ns is feasible.
+With well designed amplifiers and pulse shapers, typical double-pulse resolution of about 100 ns is feasible.
 When designing such a circuit, one should keep in mind that fluctuations (due to the arrival at the anode of individual ions) with respect to the average pulse shape make perfect pulse-shaping impossible.
 One must also consider that the amplifier is to be connected to a wire operated at kV potential with respect to a surface which may be only a few mm away.
 While sparks are highly undesirable and may even break a wire, their occurrence cannot be ruled out.
 Thus amplifiers should be provided with adequate input protection.

-In typical MWPC or drift-chamber operation, the amplifier output (or the output of a separate pulse-shaping circuit if used) is conveyed to a ``discriminator'' (a comparator driving a one-shot) to produce a logic pulse when an input exceeding threshold occurs.
-The discriminator output may be used to set a latch in coincidence with a reference (``gate") signal, as is typically done in MWPC installations.
-The readout circuitry then provides a list of wires having signals within the time interval of the reference signal.
+In typical MWPC or drift-chamber operation, the amplifier output (or the output of a separate pulse-shaping circuit if used) is conveyed to a ``discriminator'' (a comparator driving a one-shot multivibrator) to produce a logic pulse when an input exceeding threshold occurs.
+The discriminator output may be used to set a latch in coincidence with a reference ({\em gate}) signal, as is typically done in MWPC installations.
+The readout circuitry then provides a list of wires having signals coincident with the gate.
 In drift-chamber operation one also needs to know the drift time of the ionization electrons; in this case the time interval between the discriminator output and the reference signal must be digitized.
 If cathode readout is desired, the pulse heights on all cathode segments must also be digitized.